 The United Nations Framework Convention on Climate Change (UNFCCC) is an international response to climate change.
 It is an agreement between 198 nation-states to outline obligations for how to combat climate change.
 It was signed at the Earth Summit in Rio de Janeiro in 1992 and came into force in 1994.

 Under the UNFCCC process, the United Nations began hosting a yearly UN Climate Change Conference to serve as the formal meeting of the UNFCCC Parties (Nation States) and became known as Conferences of the Parties (COP).
 The first meeting was held in Berlin in 1995, known as COP1.
-This year, the COP29 in Baku will be hosted in Baku, Azerbaijan from November 11-22, 2024.
+This year, the COP29 will be hosted in Baku, Azerbaijan from November 11-22, 2024.

 The UNFCCC was established before the affirmation of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), and thus advocates for Indigenous rights and sovereignty have had to work extremely hard to ensure Indigenous leadership is heard with respect to creating climate solutions.